 Broccoli

 The flowery tops of broccoli spears are perfect for catching marinades and getting perfectly crispy while the stems turn soft and sweet.
 Make sure to keep florets big so they don’t drop through grill grates, or use a grilling basket.
-Grilled broccoli holds its own as a veggie side, and it’s a welcome addition to pizza and summer pasta salads, too.
+Grilled broccoli holds its own as a veggie side and is a welcome addition to pizza and summer pasta salads too.

 Eggplant

-The grill turns eggplant sweet, smoky and meltingly tender.
-Sliced, halved or whole small eggplants don’t need much more than a drizzle of olive oil and a sprinkle of salt and pepper.
+Eggplant becomes sweet, smoky and meltingly tender on the grill.
+Sliced, halved or whole small eggplants require just a drizzle of olive oil and a sprinkle of salt and pepper.
 They also make a great canvas for other flavors, like salty feta cheese, sweet grilled peppers and fresh tomatoes.

 Corn